Dark adaptation: the 20-minute curve nobody talks about (and what slows it down)

 A healthy young adult dark-adapts on a textbook schedule.
 Move along the demographics and the conditions, though, and that schedule starts to bend in characteristic ways.

 Age.
 Dark adaptation slows with age, even in healthy older eyes, and the slowing falls disproportionately on the rod segment.
-Owsley and colleagues at the University of Alabama at Birmingham documented that healthy older adults have a measurably delayed rod intercept time — the time after a bleach for rod-mediated threshold to fall to a fixed criterion.
-The cone phase is largely preserved; the rods are the slow-down (Owsley et al., 2016).
-Some of this is RPE aging, some reduced retinoid delivery across an aging Bruch's membrane, some reduced photoreceptor numbers.
+Jackson, Owsley and McGwin at the University of Alabama at Birmingham measured dark adaptation across adults from their 20s to their 80s and found a marked age-related slowing of the rod-mediated phase — on the order of two to three minutes of extra delay per decade — traceable to slower rhodopsin regeneration, with the cone phase largely preserved.3 Some of this is aging of the retinal pigment epithelium (RPE), some reduced retinoid delivery across an aging Bruch's membrane (the thin layer separating the retina's pigment cells from their blood supply), some reduced photoreceptor numbers.

 Early age-related macular degeneration.
 This is the dramatic one.
-Delayed rod-mediated dark adaptation is one of the earliest known functional signals of AMD — measurable in some patients before drusen are visible on a standard exam, and associated with incident AMD over a few years' follow-up (Owsley et al., 2016).
+Delayed rod-mediated dark adaptation is one of the earliest known functional signals of AMD — measurable in some patients before drusen (small yellow deposits under the retina, an early hallmark of AMD) are visible on a standard exam.
+In a prospective study of older adults with healthy maculas at baseline, those with slow rod-mediated dark adaptation were about twice as likely to have developed early AMD three years later (adjusted relative risk 1.92).4 It is a screening signal, not a diagnosis.
 The mechanism is plausibly the same one driving the contrast-sensitivity signal we cover in the AMD post: the RPE–Bruch's-membrane complex the rods depend on for retinoid recycling is the same complex AMD damages first.
 The clinical instrument here is the AdaptDx dark adaptometer (and its faster sibling, AdaptDx Pro), which a growing number of optometry practices have on hand.
-It runs a controlled bleach and reports a single rod-intercept-time number in around five to twenty minutes.
+It runs a controlled bleach and reports a single rod-intercept-time number — the minutes it takes rod-driven sensitivity to recover to a fixed criterion — in around five to twenty minutes.

 Vitamin A deficiency.
 The classical cause of "night blindness."
 Without 11-cis-retinal, the rods can't reset their rhodopsin, and dark adaptation fails.
 Frank deficiency is rare in well-fed populations but real in malabsorption syndromes (post-bariatric, severe Crohn's, advanced liver disease) and in highly restrictive diets.
 Importantly, it is treatable: replace the vitamin, the rods come back.